US offers incentives to Syria to back off from fighting minorities | The National

 In this case, the source warned, Mr Al Shara would lose control of the south, the Kurds in the east would be emboldened and Syria would return to a period of "proxy war and suicide bombings".

+At the Amman meeting the three representatives welcomed the Syrian government's “efforts” in restoring services, the return of refugees, and “holding perpetrators of violations accountable”, the Syrian statement said.

+The officials spoke about various issues, particularly supporting Syria’s postwar reconstruction and “ensuring its security, stability and sovereignty”, the Jordanian Foreign Ministry said.
+Promoting the rights of all Syrians and consolidating the ceasefire in Sweida were other matters to be discussed, it added.

-The US is trying to save the Syrian government "from itself", the source said.
+The US is trying to save the Syrian government "from itself", said the source who warned of proxy war.
 US President Donald Trump started establishing ties with Damascus in May on the urging of Turkey and Saudi Arabia, two key regional supporters of Mr Al Shara.

+Mr Trump announced the lifting of sanctions a day before meeting Mr Al Shara, a former prisoner of US forces in the Middle East.
+The US president hailed Syria's new leader as a "tough guy" with a "very strong past".

+Since then Syria has struck several lucrative investment deals, including with Gulf countries, in a push for economic recovery from the civil war.
+A $14 billion package of deals signed last week included plans to upgrade Damascus airport and revive proposals for a possible metro system in the capital.
+The UN has estimated that Syria's postwar reconstruction will cost more than $400 billion.

 A Jordanian source, who requested anonymity, said stabilisation was key to preventing any confrontation between Turkey and Israel.
 They pointed out the presence of thousands of Turkish troops in Syria, although they are deployed mainly in the north.